ZachKLYeh/Yolox_Annotation_Application/README.md

 The yoloxm.onnx is the onnx file generated from yolox training.

+You can only activate the calculation feature without onnx model.

 The onnx file use in this application is trained on 640x640 images with yolox_m model. [[Yolox Github]](https://github.com/Megvii-BaseDetection/YOLOX)

 ### Python script deployment